dddrrreee/cs240lx-23spr/labs/3-ir-bootloader/README.md

     calls for the routines (so they don't need to be included).
 Or since the server "bootloader" has libpi included, pass an array with the routine addresses to the client.

   2. Tune your protocol so its faster.
 I'm super curious how fast we can make it.
 Right now it's ridiculously slow.

-One possible idea is sending more bits per off-on (do on for 100 usec for 0, 110 usec for 1, 120usec for 2 etc).
+     One issue with speed is that we can only have 800 bursts per second.
+     You can get around this somewhat by sending more bits per burst depending on how much error you have per reading.
+Assuming we have 10usec accuracy.
+     So send a 0 by cycling for 100 usec, send a 1 by cycling for 110 usec, etc.

-    Also, perhaps flip the polarity since we can be off for arbitrary amounts of time.
+     Likely its better to flip the polarity since we can be off for arbitrary amounts of time without issue, but cannot do arbitrary length bursts.

+  3. Make a simple `net_gpio_write` routine so that you can recompile your blink code and have it send on and off remotely.
+Potentially: rewrite the blink.bin binary so to insert these calls.

-  3. Do the next lab to let your copy code anywhere and run it.
+  4. Do the next lab to let your copy code anywhere and run it.

 ### Part 1.
 IR Protocol.